Mastic (plant resin): Other uses

 Mastic is used in some varnishes.
 Mastic varnish was used to protect and preserve photographic negatives.
 Mastic is also used in perfumes, cosmetics, soap, body oils, and body lotion.
 In ancient Egypt, mastic was used in embalming.
 In its hardened form, mastic can be used, like frankincense or Boswellia resin, to produce incense.

+Within perfumery, the aroma of mastic is described as balsamic, terpenic, green, spicy, juniper, and woody.